A trip to the vet isn't cheap - but getting your cat or dog insured can also be pricey.

 More exotic pets, and animals with vastly different needs such as horses, birds and rabbits, may not be adequately covered under traditional policies.

-Speak to pet insurance specialists, such as Exotic Direct, to find the cover you need and, if you are still struggling, use the British Insurance Broker’s Association find a broker service for further help.
+Speak to pet insurance specialists to find the cover you need and, if you are still struggling, use the British Insurance Broker’s Association find a broker service for further help.

 - Find out more: read our reviews of the leading pet insurers